 Two dedicated physicians intensively researched the history of The New York Eye and Ear Infirmary and of the development of their medical specialties in America.
 View the papers in their respective fields:

 The New York Eye and Ear Infirmary was established in 1820 to meet the eye care needs of New Yorkers, especially the working poor.
-In keeping with its heritage, today’s Infirmary, a member of Continuum Health Partners, Inc., is a voluntary, not-for-profit specialty hospital providing comprehensive outpatient and state-of-the-art medical/surgical care in the disciplines of Ophthalmology, Otolaryngology/ Head & Neck Surgery, and Plastic & Reconstructive Surgery.
+In keeping with its heritage, today’s Infirmary, a member of the Mount Sinai Health System, is a voluntary, not-for-profit specialty hospital providing comprehensive outpatient and state-of-the-art medical/surgical care in the disciplines of Ophthalmology, Otolaryngology/ Head & Neck Surgery, and Plastic & Reconstructive Surgery.

 The Infirmary’s outpatient ophthalmology and otolaryngology programs provide primary care and treatment in those specialties for the five boroughs of New York City, with concentrations in the institution’s historic Lower East Side patient base, Brooklyn and Queens.
 The Infirmary also serves the regional, national and international communities with unique tertiary medical/surgical specialty services in our fields of expertise.